srikanth-narayanan/Traffic-Sign-Classifier/README.md

 - test set accuracy of 0.845

 The model was originally built with LeNet 5 architecture, because it's a proven architecture for character recognition.
-The traffic signs, when looked at very smaller feature level (filters for the models) are similar.
+The traffic signs, when looked at very smaller feature level (filters with a stride of 1x1) share commonality with characters.

 The initial problems faced by the model was overfitting for the given dataset.

 The model was not able to reach a higher accuracy because the original dataset did not capture worst case possibilities.
 Image augmentation and normalisation and addition of dataset improved the model performance.

 Modifying the learning rate of the optimiser and the addition of dropouts 50% made the model robust.